Calatrava, Negros Occidental: History

-Municipality of Calatrava was formally organized by virtue of Administrative Code of 1917 under Section 68 effective January 1, 1924 through the of Secretary of the Interior for the recommendation to the Governor-General.
+Municipality of Calatrava was formally organized by virtue of Administrative Code of 1917 under Section 68 effective January 1, 1924 through the Secretary of the Interior for the recommendation to the Governor-General.

 Geography

+Calatrava is 101 km from Bacolod via Negros Occidental Eco-Tourism Highway and 182 km from Dumaguete, the capital of Negros Oriental.
+The town is known for its monkey sanctuary.

 Barangays

 Calatrava is politically subdivided into 40 barangays.
+Each barangay consists of puroks and some have sitios.